Political positions of Donald Trump: Technology and net neutrality

 As of June 2016, Trump has published no tech policy proposals.
 On the campaign trail, Trump frequently antagonized Silicon Valley figures, using his Twitter account to lambast tech leaders such as Jeff Bezos of Amazon, Tim Cook of Apple, and Brian Chesky of Airbnb over a series of months.
 He is particularly concerned about the social breakdown of American culture caused by technology, and said, "the Internet and the whole computer age is really a mixed bag," having "complicated lives very greatly".

 Trump is opposed to net neutrality, asserting that it is "Obama's attack on the internet" and saying that it "will target the conservative media."

 Trump has suggested closing "certain areas" of the Internet.
 Regarding how this relates to freedom of speech, he added "Somebody will say, 'Oh freedom of speech, freedom of speech.'
 These are foolish people.
 We have a lot of foolish people."

 The tech publication Recode reports that Trump has made no public statements on the issues of patent reform or broadband access.

 The Free Press Action Fund, a group of tech policy activists, rated Trump the worst 2016 presidential candidate for "citizens' digital lives," citing his positions opposing reforming the Patriot Act, favoring Internet censorship, and opposing net neutrality.

 Social issues and civil liberties

 Abortion

 President Trump speaks at the 2020 March for Life.

 Trump describes himself as pro-life and generally opposes abortion with some exceptions: rape, incest, and circumstances endangering the health of the mother.
-As a candidate, he said he believes the issue of abortion "would have been better if it were up to the states."
+As a candidate in 2016, he said he believes the issue of abortion "would have been better if it were up to the states."
 He said he was committed to appointing justices who would overturn the ruling in Roe v.
 Wade.

+In October 1999, during Trump's 2000 presidential campaign, he stated on Meet the Press "I am very pro-choice.
+I hate the concept of abortion. [...]
+But I am strongly pro-choice."
+While contemplating a campaign for the 2012 Republican presidential nomination, Trump gave a speech at CPAC in 2011, where he stated he was pro-life, a stance he reiterated during his 2016 campaign.

 After Roe v.
 Wade was overturned in Dobbs v.
-Jackson Women's Health Organization, Trump took credit for the decision but has not stated whether he supports a federal ban or federal restrictions on abortion.
+Jackson Women's Health Organization in 2022, Trump took credit for the decision but has not stated whether he supports a federal ban or federal restrictions on abortion.
 During the second presidential debate in September 2024, Trump stated he would not sign a federal ban but declined to answer questions about whether he would veto such legislation.